 Lane Departure Avoidance operates when driving between 64 and 145 km/h on roads with clearly visible lane markings.
-You can choose how you want Lane Departure Warning to operate by touching Controls > Autopilot > Lane Departure Avoidance and selecting between these options:
+You can choose if and how you want Lane Departure Warning to operate by touching Controls > Autopilot > Lane Departure Avoidance and selecting between these options:

-- Warning: If a front wheel passes over a lane marking, the steering wheel vibrates. - Assist: Corrective steering is applied to keep Model 3 in a safe position if Model 3 drifts into an adjacent lane or near the edge of the road.
+- Off: You are not warned of lane departures or potential collisions with a vehicle in an adjacent lane. - Warning: If a front wheel passes over a lane marking, the steering wheel vibrates. - Assist: Corrective steering is applied to keep Model 3 in a safe position if Model 3 drifts into an adjacent lane or near the edge of the road.